Comparing Schemes for Creating Qudit Graph States from 16- & 128-dimensional Hilbert Space using Donors in Silicon: Linear Qudit Graph States from Single Antimony donor

 \subsection{Fusion of Linear Qudit Graph States}

 In the case of linear graphs, resource states can be engineered either by creating a single extended linear graph state and fusing its first and last high-dimensional photons (Figure~\ref{fig:fusion}), or by fusing two independent linear graph chains to form a high-dimensional graph state of arbitrary shape, depending on where the fusion is performed.
 Recent advances have improved the success probabilities of fusion protocols for high-dimensional graph states, enabling fusion for both odd and even dimensions with an approximate success rate of $\sim 2/d^2$~\cite{Ustun_fusion}.
 By applying such type-II fusion gates to linear graph states, a variety of high-dimensional resource states can be constructed for fusion-based quantum computing.
 The type-II fusion gate can be interpreted as a $d$-dimensional Fourier operation involving $d$ qudits, each of dimension $d$.
 The first $d$ modes correspond to the first qudit, the second $d$ modes correspond to the second qudit, and so on.
 The total number of modes in the state to which the fusion is applied is $d^2$.
 Each $d$-block can be regarded as a \emph{port}.
 Therefore, a type-II fusion gate for qudits requires two $d$-mode ports for the fusion, with ancillary states occupying the remaining $d - 2$ ports ($d(d-2)$-modes for the ancilla state).
-Figure~\ref{fig:fusion} illustrates the best-known type-II fusion protocol which requires an entangled state as an ancilla.
-In this instance, the required ancilla state can be generated using the antimony donor, as demonstrated in~\cite{Ustun_fusion}.
+Figure~\ref{fig:fusion} illustrates the best-known type-II fusion protocol which requires an entangled state as an ancilla in the form of:

-The generalization of this protocol to arbitrary dimension $d$ involves applying a $F_d \otimes I$ Fourier transformation along with ancilla states spanning $d - 2$ modes.
+where the indices are taken modulo $d$. ($d-2$ photons across $d-2$ ports, each with $d$ time bins).
+The superposition will always have $d/2$ terms, and the $r$th term has qubits in all possible computational basis states except for $\ketb{d+2r-2}, \ketb{d+2r-1}$.
+In the $d=4$ case, the ancilla has $2$ photons in $8$ modes and is given by